 The iconic Pelé is re-imagined through the eyes of artists and photographers

-In this new exhibition, two polar aspects of culture culminate in one exhibition — Pelé: Art, Life, Football.
-Yet the focus is not merely on Pelé’s football career, but instead on how he came to transcend his football career.
+In this new exhibition, two polar aspects of culture culminate in one exhibition.
+Yet the focus is not merely on Pelé’s football career, but instead on how he came to transcend it.

 Widely regarded as one of the best football players of all time, playing for Santos and the Brazilian national team at just age 16, Pelé long surpassed his status as a footballer and soon became a celebrity in his own right.

 Within exhibitions, focusing on just one person tends to be retrospectives on artists over their lifetime, yet rarely do they focus on those whose lifetime has been the subject of so many artists.

 As the all-encompassing subject of the show, his face is everywhere — his portrait repeated and reinterpreted throughout the gallery, refracted through different attempts to capture just a small amount of what has been so captivating about him internationally.